 Everyone will experience breakage at some point during their journey.
-Even something as simple as daily manipulation can lead to more breakage than usual.
-Before we get into this post on how to prevent breakage for natural hair, I want you to keep in mind there’s a difference between breakage and shedding.
-Sometimes people can get those two confused and feel like they’re losing more hair than they really are.
+Even something as simple as daily manipulation can lead to it.
+Before we talk about how to prevent breakage for natural hair, keep in mind that it’s different from shedding.

 Shed hair has a white bulb at the end of a strand whereas breakage doesn’t.
-Your broken hair will be shorter than the length of your strands and you may find short pieces around your area while doing your hair.
+Broken hair will be shorter than the length of your strands.

-Although breakage can’t be 100% avoided, it can be minimized by following healthy hair care practices in your natural hair regimen.
+Although breakage can’t be 100% avoided, it can be minimized by following these healthy hair care practices.

 - Start at your ends and work your way up